Residency

 • Each member may submit up to two research abstracts.

-• Only one podium or Rising with Research presentation is permitted per first author.
+• Only one podium or Rising AMSSM Research presentation is permitted per first author.

 • If both abstracts are accepted, the second will be considered for an oral poster presentation.

-• You CANNOT submit the same Research Abstract for the a Case Presentation session.
+• You CANNOT submit the same Research Abstract for a Case Presentation session.

 Alternate Presenter Policy: